 Marketers are always looking for more effective ways of engaging their audiences.
-As people are moving away from traditional advertising, and becoming increasingly apathetic to traditional advertisements, brands are seeing the need to provide value and build relationships with their customers.
+As people are moving away from traditional advertising, and becoming increasingly numb to traditional advertisements, brands are seeing the need to provide value and build relationships with their customers.

 Gamification provides a way for brands to build relationships with their target audience and influence their decision-making process.
-Gamification is unique in its ability to keep the brain engrossed and appeal to people’s love of rewards, leveling up and competition.
+Gamification is unique in its ability to keep the brain engrossed and appeal to people’s love of rewards, leveling up, and competition.

 2. MAINTAIN CONSUMER RELATIONSHIPS

 Something often forgotten among marketers is that relationships need to be mutually beneficial between the brand and its customers.
 A really exciting opportunity afforded by gamification is the ability to reward consumers for their loyalty, engagement, and sharing of the brand’s message in a fun and captivating manner.

 Building relationships with a target audience can be achieved using gamification techniques in several ways including loyalty programs, friendly competitions, personalized content, fun onboarding games, and leaderboards.

 Brands are always looking for ways to reach their existing audience, new audiences, or reconnect with old audiences.
 Gamified experiences provide the opportunity for consumers to engage with a brand in a fun environment without feeling like the brand is saying “Pick me, Pick me!”

 As games are not intended to directly lead to more sales, they provide brands with the opportunity to have a more playful personality.
 So, when people play the games that make them realize your brand, you can rest assured that once they enjoy it, they will pass on your brand to their family and friends.
 This is how you have your brand awareness through gamification techniques and using it as a marketing strategy.